joker-eph/githubmove/GitHubMove.rst

 One or Multiple Repositories?
 =============================

-There are two major proposals for how to structure our git repository: The "multirepo" and the "monorepo".
+There are two major proposals for how to structure our Git repository: The "multirepo" and the "monorepo".

-1. *Multirepo* - Moving each SVN sub-project into its own separate git repository.
+1. *Multirepo* - Moving each SVN sub-project into its own separate Git repository.
-2. *Monorepo* - Moving all the LLVM sub-projects into a single git repository.
+2. *Monorepo* - Moving all the LLVM sub-projects into a single Git repository.

-The first proposal would mimic the existing official separate read-only git repositories (e.g. http://llvm.org/git/compiler-rt.git), while the second one would mimic an export of the SVN repository (i.e. it would look similar to https://github.com/llvm-project/llvm-project, where each sub-project has its own
+The first proposal would mimic the existing official separate read-only Git repositories (e.g. http://llvm.org/git/compiler-rt.git), while the second one would mimic an export of the SVN repository (i.e. it would look similar to https://github.com/llvm-project/llvm-project, where each sub-project has its own